Nobregaigor/Project-Heart/README.md

 3. Go to the repo directory `cd ./Project-Heart` and install dependencies with `pip install -r requirements.txt`
 4. Install (locally) Project-Heart with `pip install .`

+### How to update:

+As we are still working on this library, it is a good pratice to check for a new version of the repo; we might correct or add new content.
+The functions at `notebooks` directory should be working, as we try to monitor them at every new update.

+To check and update your local repository with the lastest version you can do:

+1. Go to directory you cloned this repo with `cd path/to/project-heart`
+2. Fetch new content with `git fetch`
+3. Pull new content with `git pull`

 ## Additional dependencies:

 - To read/write .feb and read .xplt: